 3. The Provider’s policies and procedures;

 MRT PDN offers CCDF Health and Safety Orientation as an on-demand online training.
-This free 6 hrs training covers the health and safety topic required here under “Orientation training”. ~ Trainings focused on specific areas can be found in the lower sections:
+This free 6 hrs training covers the health and safety topic required here under “Orientation training”. ~ Additional trainings focused on specific areas can be found in the lower sections:

 4. Prevention of Sudden Infant Death Syndrome (SIDS) or Sudden Unexplained Infant Death (SUID), Shaken Baby Syndrome, and safe sleep practices;